jwaugh/VelocityOpticalFiber/README.md

         at very low rates.
 - Figure out how to allow access to physical fiber, but still have control.
       - For example, giving emergency traffic priority over other traffic.
       	- What piece of equipment gives us this capability?
-Routers with vLans and such?
+      		- Routers with vLans?
+- Figure out what kind of fiber & equipment is needed on both "server" and "client" sides to have 100Gbps pushed through the fiber.
+	- Preferably 144 strand+ (2048 @ 100Gbps = 204,800GBps (200Tbps TOTAL available bandwidth))

 ####v0.0.0.2 THE WHITE PAPER
    - Create a white paper to explain what we are trying to do, what this can do, and how everyone benefits
    - Should include the ordinance within it which can be found in 0.0.0.2.1